bpblakely/pre-experiment-app/README.md

 # pre-experiment-app
-Dash App for pre-experiment data
+Dash web app for quick analysis of pre-experiment data (related to current research)

 Link for the online app: https://pre-experiment.herokuapp.com/